 Preserving and improving the environment are central features of a modern, well-functioning market economy and therefore key goals of the transition process that the EBRD was set up to promote.

-Building on a decade of successful green investments, the GET approach seeks to increase the volume of green financing from an average of 24 per cent of EBRD annual business investment in the 10 years up to 2016 to 40 per cent by 2020.
+Building on a decade of successful green investments, the GET approach seeks to increase the volume of green financing from an average of 24 per cent of EBRD annual business investment up to 40 per cent by 2020.

 EBRD sustainable investments mitigate and/or build resilience to the effects of climate change and other forms of environmental degradation.
 Expanding its initial focus on energy efficiency and renewable energy projects, the EBRD has already moved into the areas of water and materials efficiency and climate adaptation.

 The GET approach further expands on this experience.

 It broadens the environmental dimension.
 The GET approach supports a wider range of projects that promote the sustainable use of resources and protection of natural assets – for instance, investments whose primary purpose is the prevention of pollution or remedying of damage to ecosystems.